 Access charges are for the costs to us to act on your FOI request.
 They can include:

 - Search time: 1.5 fee units per hour

 - Staff supervision: 1.5 fee units per 15 minutes

 - Photocopying: 20 cents per black-and-white A4 page

 How long it takes to decide your FOI request

 We have 30 days to give you a decision on your request.
 In some circumstances, we can extend the time it takes to provide you with a decision.
-In that situation, our FOI officer will contact you.
+In that situation, our FOI team will contact you.